 Mobile-first indexing means that Google uses the content on the mobile version of a website when indexing and ranking.
 Previously, the Googlebot used the desktop version when it ranked sites based on search relevancy.
 As the majority of Google searches are now performed on a mobile device, it wants to reward those websites that provide a greater user experience for mobile.

 It’s important to note that there will continue to be just one index, but Google algorithms will prioritise the mobile version of a site’s content to rank its pages and to show snippets of those pages in its results.
 It’s also important to emphasise that this isn’t mobile-only.
 Google won’t completely ignore your desktop site but if, for example, your buttons are too small for easy mobile access, it won’t rank it near the top of the search.
 Ultimately, it doesn’t want to frustrate its users.
 Put simply, if a competitor has a mobile-optimised site and you don’t, the competitor’s will rank above yours.

 What changes has Google recently made?

-Whereas mobile-first indexing began to be rolled out for websites that were ready in 2018 and then for all new websites in 2019, Google began enabling mobile-first indexing for all websites in March 2021.
+Mobile-first indexing began to be rolled out for websites that were ready in 2018 and for all new websites in 2019.
+It was March 2021 that Google began enabling mobile-first indexing for all websites.
 With an ever-increasing number of searches being made from a mobile device, Google decided that now was the time to prioritise mobile results in order to improve the experience for mobile users.
 The difference from earlier mobile-first indexing is that desktop websites will be largely ignored and will therefore plummet down the rankings.
 The takeaway: mobile optimisation has never been more important.